simh/simh/README.md

     NOOP                             A no-op command
-    ON                               Establish or cancel an ON condition dispatch IF                               Test some simulator state and conditionally execute commands CD                               Change working directory
+    ON                               Establish or cancel an ON condition dispatch IF                               Test some simulator state and conditionally execute commands IF (C-style-expression)          Test some simulator state and conditionally execute commands CD                               Change working directory
     SET DEFAULT                      Change working directory
     PWD                              Show working directory